Recruitment

 BUDDY LEAGUE

-Baseball Queensland’s new 3-6 year-old format, opening the sport to 3-4 year olds and creating a better pathway to T-Ball and Minor League.
+Baseball Queensland’s new 3-5 year-old format, opening the sport to 3-4 year olds and creating a stronger pathway to T-Ball and Minor League.

 CHILDCARE PROGRAMS

-All new free offering for clubs and childcare centres.
-Our Play our Way funded program focuses on basic motor skills through a baseball lense.
+All new offering for clubs and childcare centres.
+Launched thanks to the Play our Way grant fund, the program focuses on basic motor skills through a baseball lense.
 Great opportunity to feed into Buddy League!

 Contact [email protected] to find out more and organise your local program!